Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Experiments

-{\bf Training.} For all experiments in this paper, RandAugment~\cite{cubuk2020randaugment} is applied as augmentation scheme.
+We adopt RandAugment~\cite{cubuk2020randaugment} in all experiments.
 We use AdaBelief \cite{DBLP:conf/nips/ZhuangTDTDPD20} in combination with look-ahead optimizer \cite{NEURIPS2019lookahead}.
 Weight decay is set to 0.001.
-Learning rate is fixed to a high ratio, 0.002, and we switch to cosine annealing down to 0 for the last 25\% of epochs.
-We set the total training epochs to 50 for all experiments.
-We use 4 $\times$ NVIDIA V-100 32G GPUs for training.
-Batch size is set to 8 for early recognition on SSv2 and to 32 for anticipation on EK55.
+Learning rate is initially set to 0.002 and cosine annealed to 0 on the final 25\% of epochs.
+The total training epochs is set to 50.
+We use 4 $\times$ NVIDIA V100 32GB GPUs for training.
+Batch size is set to 8 for early recognition and 32 for anticipation.